 If you take it apart and look at the structure of it, it looks something like this: If this is the best of all possible worlds, then it must be a world in which people choose the good, rather than a world in which people simply function as automatons like puppets on strings.
 In that kind of world, they would be amoral—there would be no moral dimension to their lives at all.
-So, in the best possible world, people must choose the good.
+In the best possible world, people must choose the good.

 If this is the best of all possible worlds, then it must be a world in which people choose the good, rather than a world in which people simply function as automatons like puppets on strings.

 But one can’t freely choose the good, absent the opportunity to choose otherwise.
 And so, if this, being the best possible world, entails that people freely choose the good, it must be a world in which they can freely choose the other.
 The potential for evil is necessary in the best of all possible worlds.
 But this opportunity to choose otherwise wouldn’t be real—or so the argument goes—unless from time to time the option was selected.
-The reality of the opportunity to choose otherwise is made real only when, from time to time, people do, in fact, choose otherwise.
+The reality of the opportunity to choose otherwise is made real only when, from time to time, people do choose otherwise.

 On the other hand, if you do think that people are autonomous and, at least on occasion, make free choices, then this is a line of defense that is a possible and useful one.

-The free will theodicy does, however, leave several questions still open, troublesome, and problematic.
+The free will theodicy does, however, leaves several questions still open, troublesome, and problematic.
 One might ask, for example, why exactly does freedom require the possibility of evil and the possibility of evil require the actuality of evil from time to time?
 Why couldn’t, as medieval theologians argued, God have created an order of beings, people who were free but who always, exclusively and freely, make good choices?

 Why exactly does freedom require the possibility of evil and the possibility of evil require the actuality of evil from time to time?

 Is there something logically incoherent in the notion of someone made in such a way that they always only freely choose the good?
-Unless there is something screwy about always, only, freely choosing the good, then the claim that for it to be the best of all possible worlds we have to be free—in order to be free, we have to be able to make bad choices; in order to be able to make bad choices, we have to actually make one from time to time.
+Unless there is something wrong in always only freely choosing the good, then the claim that for this to be the best of all possible worlds we would have to be free, is not quite so convincing or plausible as it might otherwise be.
+The argument states that in order to be free, we have to be able to make bad choices; to be able to make bad choices, we have to actually make one from time to time.

-Furthermore, even if you’re convinced that the notion of always freely choosing the good is logically incoherent, that really you have the option of choosing the other, even if you’re convinced of that, you are still in a position of needing to ask, “Is it absolutely essential in order for a free will theodicy to work?
-Is it absolutely essential, in order for people to be free, for there to be this much evil in the world?”
+Furthermore, even if you’re convinced that the notion of always freely choosing the good is logically incoherent, that you really have the option of choosing the other—even if you’re convinced of that, you are still in a position of needing to ask, “Is it absolutely essential for a free will theodicy to work?
+Is it absolutely essential, for people to be free, for there to be this much evil in the world?”

 Let’s go to a very practical situation, where a family is trying to raise a child.
 You want that child to grow up to be an independent, autonomous individual.
 A reasonably intelligent person in the parenting role approaches that gradually.
 You want the child to grow to a state of freedom and autonomy.
 That doesn’t mean that you give them carte blanche when they’re three.
 A three-year-old who has not yet developed judgment in any kind of reasonable world is going to be kept under fairly strict restraint.
 You don’t let them play on the freeway.
 You may even have a fence around your yard with a latch on the gate.
-Yes, their freedom is being restricted, but, specifically, it’s being restricted while they have time to internalize the judgment, the reasonableness, the wisdom that they need in order to cope with the world as a free agent when the time comes.
+Yes, their freedom is being restricted, but, specifically, it’s being restricted while they have time to internalize the judgment, the reasonableness, the wisdom that they need to cope with the world as a free agent when the time comes.

-The point of this excursion is that freedom can be bestowed in an incremental way so that, along with the freedom, one acquires the ability to deal with it responsibly and live a responsible life.
+The point of this excursion is that freedom can be bestowed incrementally so that, along with the freedom, one acquires the ability to deal with it responsibly and live a responsible life.
 One would expect an all-wise, all-good, all-powerful, all-knowing God to understand that at least as well as we do and a whole lot better.
-Even if the free will theodicy does get the theists off the hook from the atheist’s argument on human evils, it still leaves a very big question about the extent of human freedom, the license with which we seem to be operating in this view of the world without restraint, the catastrophic overblown consequences of even minor infractions, and then, of course, still the problem of those evils in the world that are not reasonably the results or the product of anything that we or any other human did anyway.
+Even if the free will theodicy does get the theists off the hook from the atheist’s argument on human evils, it still leaves a big question about the extent of human freedom, the license with which we seem to be operating in this view of the world without restraint, the catastrophic overblown consequences of even minor infractions, and then, of course, still the problem of those evils in the world that are not reasonably the results or the product of anything that we or any other human did anyway.

 On that last count, something more is still needed.
-There are hard questions to puzzle through, hard thinking to be done to flesh out the free will theodicy for human evils.
-But even if we had done that, and even at the point at which you have done that and have come to a satisfactory conclusion in your own thinking on how to deal with that, then there are still those nonhuman evils.
+These are hard questions to puzzle through, hard thinking to be done to flesh out the free will theodicy for human evils.
+But even if we had done that, and even at the point at which you have done that and come to a satisfactory conclusion in your thinking on how to deal with that, there are still those nonhuman evils.